new to the gluten free journey?

 What about the milk?

-Alternatives to traditional cow’s dairy milk include A2 milk, coconut milk, and nut milks like almond and cashew.
+Alternatives to traditional cow’s dairy milk include A2 milk, coconut milk, and nut milks such as almond and cashew.
 When selecting a non-dairy milk, be sure to look for one with as few ingredients as possible, and always avoid added gums, fillers, and stabilizers.
 Some good, clean brands include MALK, JOI, and Three Trees.

 The bottom line